uzgabCode/square-tap/README.md

 Here are the Technologies/Languages I Used:

-a.
-HTML
+1. HTML
-b.
-CSS
+2. CSS
-c.
-JavaScript
+3. JavaScript
-d.
-JQuery (A JS Library I guess?)
+4. JQuery (A JS Library I guess?)
-e.
-Canva (For the Images)
+5. Canva (For the Images)

 The rules of the game are simple: